calliope-project/calliope/docs/math/index.md

 The base math is _always_ applied to your model when you `build` the optimisation problem.
 In addition, there are other math formulation files built in which you can load into your model.
-For instance, the `storage_inter_cluster` math allows you to track storage levels in technologies more accurately when you are using timeseries clustering in your model.
+For instance, the [inter-cluster storage][inter-cluster-storage-math] math allows you to track storage levels in technologies more accurately when you are using timeseries clustering in your model.

 To load one of the built-in math files, you can reference it by name (_without_ the file extension) in your model configuration: